Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-memory.md

 ##### !answer

-* references to where data is stored
+* This is the new answer

 ##### !end-answer